Roymaniac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `find -name "*.js" -type f -delete` to delete all regular `.js` files extension present in cwd and subdirectory

 Use `find . -type d ! -path . -print | wc -l` count number directories and subdirectories in cwd

+Use `ls -1t | head -10` display the 10 newest files in the cwd